kevenrc/franc/README.md

 Then, in the run_it.slurm file change the working directory to the your franc directory

+In both slurm files change the email near the top to your email if you want emails when it ends and fails

 Then, change the SCRDIR to have your uID instead of mine.

 Download the folder "inp_files" from my folder in files4jonas in the google drive and put them in your scratch directory or /scratch/kingspeak/serial/YOURUID/franc/